How to Report Foreign Self-Employment Income

 Key Takeaways

-- Expat entrepreneurs are required to file a US tax return and pay certain taxes just like any other self-employed citizen.
+• Expat entrepreneurs are required to pay self-employment taxes just like any other self-employed citizen.

 What Are Self-Employment Taxes?